aama/webappy/README.md

 and a paradigm 'label' mor-or-less arbitrarily assigned to the paradigm when the json file was first created.

-    2.2 'pdgmDict-schemata.py [LANG]`: This generates a json property:value-list dictionary `pvlists/[LANG]-schemata.json` to be
+    2.2 'pdgmDict-schemata.py [LANG]`:
+This script generates a json
+property:value-list dictionary `pvlists/[LANG]-schemata.json` to be
 substituted into the `[LANG]-pdgms.json` file every time a property or value is added or changed in any way.
 It also generates a more